 OUR ORCHARD

 Wheel Line Cider has a small onsite orchard dedicated to cultivating, nurturing, and promoting old world heirloom varietals!
 Our focus is specifically on the bittersweet varietals also fondly known as "spitters".
 The tannin levels in bittersweet are what create a dry "body" or crisp profile in the cider.
-With 23 different French, English, Crab varieties, and 1,000 trees and counting, it is our hope that by cultivating these special apples, we will be able to elevate, educate and introduce our friends to different elements used to create cider.
+Our 7 acre orchard has 23 different French, English, Crab varieties, with 3,000 trees and counting, it is our hope that by cultivating these special apples, we will be able to elevate, educate and introduce our friends to different elements used to create cider.

 Apples have stood the test of time, moving and adapting through the different regions it traveled through, finding its way across the world as trade and conquests occurred.
 It is said that the earliest apples were identified as early as 2000 BC in southern Kazakhstan.
 As apples have traveled forward in history, the varieties have evolved; terroir, cross-breeding, historical events and more have played their respective parts.
 You can’t have cider without apples, and you can’t have apples without history!